ed-kung/CSUN-Econ-433/labs/lab03/README.md

 ### My First Script

 To write your first script, enter the following into the script editor.
-Then save it by hitting `CTRL+S` or by using the icons or menus.
+Then save it by hitting `CTRL+S` or by using the icons or menus (shown below).

 You can name the script anything you like, but the filename should end in `.R`.
 Suggested filename: `my_script.R`.

     rm(list=ls())  # Resets the workspace so you can start fresh library(dplyr) # Loads the dplyr library